NURSING 7030 - Undertaking nursing research Exploring Issues in clinical practice

-Course Code NURSING 7030 Course Undertaking nursing research Exploring Issues in clinical practice Coordinating Unit School of Nursing Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 6 Contact Up to 2 hours per week Available for Study Abroad and Exchange N Prerequisites Completed NURSING 7102OL Restrictions MNurSc students only Course Description This course focuses on how to conduct nursing research.
+Course Code NURSING 7030 Course Undertaking nursing research Exploring Issues in clinical practice Coordinating Unit Adelaide Nursing School Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 6 Contact 2 hours per week Available for Study Abroad and Exchange N Prerequisites Completed 7102OL - Research Literacy Restrictions Post graduate nursing course work programs.
+Course Description This course focuses on how to conduct nursing research.
 It covers a range of both quantitative and qualitative methodologies and methods with a focus on how to use these research approaches and tools to identify answers to problems, issues and questions.
 Practical aspects of undertaking research are explored with an emphasis on research skill development.
 Course content includes philosophical underpinnings of research, ethical considerations, literature searching and reviewing, research methodologies, sampling / participant selection, common data collection methods, techniques for data analysis, writing research proposals and grant applications, managing a research project and dissemination research findings.

 Course Coordinator: Dr Lynette CusackDr Lynette Cusack.

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesOn successful completion of this course students will be able to:

 Compose a research method that is congruent with